MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 ---
 title: "Creating a virtual agent"
-description: "Learn how to use the Dynamics 365 Customer Service Virtual Agent to create a virtual agent."
+description: "Learn how to use the Dynamics 365 Virtual Agent for Customer Service to create a virtual agent."
 keywords: ""
-ms.date: 2/20/2019
+ms.date: 2/26/2019
 ms.service:
   - "dynamics-365-ai"
 ms.topic: article